ItemConsulting/xp-cristin/README.md

-# Cristin integration for XP
+# Cristin application for XP

 [Cristin](https://www.cristin.no) is a service that gathers and makes available information about Norwegian research.